 If you’re scheduled for radiation therapy using a LINAC, your radiation oncologist will collaborate with a radiation dosimetrist and a medical physicist to develop a treatment plan for you.
-Your doctor will double-check this plan before treatment begins and implement quality control procedures to ensure that each treatment is delivered in the exact same manner.
+Your doctor will double-check this plan before treatment begins and implement quality assurance procedures to ensure that each treatment is delivered in the exact same manner.

 What is this equipment used for?

 A linear accelerator (LINAC) is the device most commonly used for external beam radiation treatments for patients with cancer.
 The linear accelerator is used to treat all parts/organs of the body.
 It delivers high-energy x-rays or electrons to the region of the patient's tumor.
 These treatments can be designed in such a way that they destroy the cancer cells while sparing the surrounding normal tissue.
 The LINAC is used to treat all body sites, using conventional techniques, Intensity-Modulated Radiation Therapy (IMRT), Volumetric Modulated Arc Therapy (VMAT), Image Guided Radiation Therapy (IGRT), Stereotactic Radiosurgery (SRS) and Stereotactic Body Radio Therapy (SBRT).